HTW-MMP/heinz/README.md

 ### Progressbar

 There's a progressbar placed directly on the bottom of the navigation.
 It is splited similar to the sections.
 So for every section you have a chapter in the progressbar.
-The titles are choosen from the sections, adapted to the first title in it.
+The titles are chosen from the sections, adapted to the first title in it.
 If you don't want those titles, you can remove them by deleting `display-titles` in the class.

 ```
 <div class="scrollspy-wrapper display-titles">